niekcandaele/Catalysm-CSGO-config/README.md

 * End/home - Zoom radar in or out
 * Space - jump throw

+## Support

+Join my [discord server](http://catalysm.net/discord) for some realtime help or [make an issue on Github](https://github.com/niekcandaele/Catalysm-CSGO-config/issues/new).

 # Disclaimer

 Please don't blindy copy and paste, it WILL override your settings (controls, binds, crosshair, viewmodel).
 Delete what you don't want or change to your own values!
 Be careful when using the jump throw script!
 It is banned on ESEA (and possibly other services aswell)